fejesa/distributed-file-process/README.md

 The virus scan, validation, and file transfer are three distinct tasks that can be distributed across multiple nodes.
 Each task is sequential and dependent on the successful completion of the previous one.
 For example, a file must pass the virus scan before it can be validated, and it must pass validation before being transferred to the final storage location.

 To manage the process, the following statuses are used:
-* PENDING_VIRUS_SCAN: The task is awaiting a virus scan.
+* `PENDING_VIRUS_SCAN`: The task is awaiting a virus scan.
-* PENDING_TYPE_CHECK: The task is awaiting validation.
+* `PENDING_TYPE_CHECK`: The task is awaiting validation.
-* PENDING_TRANSFER: The task is awaiting transfer to the final storage.
+* `PENDING_TRANSFER`: The task is awaiting transfer to the final storage.
-* INFECTED: The file contains a virus and cannot be processed.
+* `INFECTED`: The file contains a virus and cannot be processed.
-* UNSUPPORTED_FORMAT: The file format is unsupported and cannot be processed.
+* `UNSUPPORTED_FORMAT`: The file format is unsupported and cannot be processed.

-When a user uploads a file, the application registers the file in a Hazelcast distributed cache using the file name and sets its status to PENDING_VIRUS_SCAN.
+When a user uploads a file, the application registers the file in a Hazelcast distributed cache using the file name and sets its status to `PENDING_VIRUS_SCAN`.
 The application then distributes the task to a node for virus scanning.
 Once the scan is complete:
-* If the file passes, the status is updated to PENDING_TYPE_CHECK, and the task is distributed to a node for validation.
+* If the file passes, the status is updated to `PENDING_TYPE_CHECK`, and the task is distributed to a node for validation.
-* If the file is infected, the status is updated to INFECTED.
+* If the file is infected, the status is updated to `INFECTED`.

 During validation:
-* If the file is unsupported, the status is updated to UNSUPPORTED_FORMAT.
+* If the file is unsupported, the status is updated to `UNSUPPORTED_FORMAT`.
-* If the file passes, the status is updated to PENDING_TRANSFER, and the task is distributed to a node for transfer.
+* If the file passes, the status is updated to `PENDING_TRANSFER`, and the task is distributed to a node for transfer.
 * If the file passes all stages, it is transferred to the final storage location, and the entry is removed from the distributed cache.

 Hazelcast distributed map ensures data redundancy and fault tolerance through replication: